Xilinx/Vitis_Libraries/quantitative_finance/docs/src/methods/portfolio_optimisation.rst

 ========
 A Portfolio consists of a holding in a number of risky assets (shares or funds) and optionally a risk free asset (bonds).

-Portfolio Optimisation seeks to select the best asset distribution according to an objective.
+Portfolio Optimization seeks to select the best asset distribution according to an objective.
 The objective is assumed to be maximizing the return for a given amount of risk (or minimizing the risk for a given required return).
 The asset risk is quantified by the variance of the asset.
 This is basically Modern Portfolio Theory or the Markowitz Model.

-The starting point for Portfolio Optimisation is a list of daily prices of the available assets.
+The starting point for Portfolio Optimization is a list of daily prices of the available assets.

   The daily returns are calculated as: :math:`\frac{price_n-price_{n-1}}{price_{n-1}}`